Key Takeaways:

 Fairfax, Virginia

 Like the College of William & Mary, George Mason University is a member of the Virginia Sea Grant College Program.
-Despite its short existence, the Virginia Sea Grant College Program has achieved several successes, including securing a $1.5 million investment for Virginia’s recreational boating community (important for the local economy), conducting the research that allowed for an easement of restrictions on interstate shellfish transfers, and establishing a program to educate student chefs in seafood science.
+Despite its short existence, the Virginia Sea Grant College Program has achieved several successes, including securing a $1.5 million investment for Virginia’s recreational boating community (necessary for the local economy), conducting the research that allowed for an easement of restrictions on interstate shellfish transfers, and establishing a program to educate student chefs in seafood science.
 George Mason students may take courses such as Oceanography, Coastal Morphology and Process, Chemical Oceanography, Marine Ecology, and Marine Geology.
-Bachelor’s of science degrees are offered in Earth Science and Geology, while minors are offered in Earth Science and Ocean and Estuarine Science.
-Other schools making up the Virginia Sea Grant College Program include Old Dominion University, Virginia Tech, University of Virginia, and Virginia Commonwealth University.
+Bachelor’s of Science degrees are offered in Earth Science and Geology, while minors are offered in Earth Science and Ocean and Estuarine Science.
+Other schools making up the Virginia Sea Grant College Program include Old Dominion University, Virginia Tech, the University of Virginia, and Virginia Commonwealth University.

 Louisiana State University